This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Hummingbird Cake

-These step-by-step photos and instructions are here to help you visualize how to make a mini hummingbird cake.
+These photos and instructions are here to help you visualize how to make a mini hummingbird cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. Mix Dry Ingredients: In a medium bowl, whisk together the flour, sugar, cinnamon, baking soda, and salt.
+1. Mix Dry Ingredients: In a medium bowl, whisk together the flour, sugar, cinnamon, baking soda, and salt.

-1. Fold in Pecans: Gently stir in the pecans.
+3. Fold in Pecans: Gently stir in the pecans.
 The batter will be thick.

 1. Cool: Let the cake cool completely before frosting.

-1. Beat Butter and Cream Cheese: In a medium bowl, beat the butter and cream cheese with an electric mixer until smooth.
+2. Make the Frosting: In a medium bowl, beat the butter and cream cheese with an electric mixer until smooth.
+Gradually mix in the sifted powdered sugar on low speed.
+Add the pineapple juice and beat until light and fluffy.

 Expert Tips